Did a Secret Service Agent Kill JFK by Accident?

 Two Types of Bullet Were Fired

-As far as can be deduced from the poor state of the medical evidence, the damage to President Kennedy’s head appears to have been caused by a soft–nosed bullet, a type designed to break into fragments on impact.
+As far as can be deduced from the poor state of the medical evidence, the damage to President Kennedy’s head appears to have been caused by one or more soft–nosed bullets, a type designed to break into fragments on impact.
 The wounds to Kennedy’s and Governor Connally’s torsos, however, were caused by metal–jacketed bullets, a type designed to remain intact on impact.
 The bullet and bullet shells that were discovered on the sixth floor of the Texas School Book Depository were of the latter type.

 President Kennedy’s head wound cannot, therefore, have been caused by the rifle that was also discovered on the sixth floor.
 The nature of the head wound implies that more than one gunman took part in the assassination.